You’ve got questions? Good! We’ve got answers.

 How long until I find out if I’m accepted?

 The evaluation stage can take anywhere from one to three weeks, depending on your program.
-We start evaluating once we receive all your supporting documents, so get those recommendations in!
+We start evaluating once we receive all your supporting documents, so get in those recommendations!

 I don't have time to finish this right now.
 Can I come back to my application?